 Most life coaches get into the profession because they love helping people transform their lives.
-It becomes a rough journey to make a living when they don't have certain business skills in place or start dreaming about the money they used to make in their “old” job.
+But making a living becomes a rough journey when you don't have certain business skills in place, or you start dreaming about the money you used to make in your “old” job.

 “I don’t think my clients will pay me if I raise my fees.”

-- “My customers will buy somewhere else if I don’t keep the prices low.”
+“My customers will buy somewhere else if I don’t keep the prices low.”

-- “I don’t know what to charge.”
+“I don’t know what to charge.”

-- “My customers always try to negotiate a lower price and I cave in.”
+“My customers always try to negotiate a lower price and I cave in.”

-- “I don’t know how to make more money because I’m so busy now that I can’t keep up.“
+“I don’t know how to make more money because I’m so busy now that I can’t keep up.“

 Just one of these beliefs will tank your business and leave you feeling sad, broke and perplexed.

 Do what you love, and get unattached to the money.
 In fact, don’t offer products and services that you think will make you rich.
-Offer what you think you can whole-heartedly get behind and promote the hell out of because it’s that good.
+Offer what you think you can whole-heartedly get behind and promote the hell out of, because it’s that good.

 Offer the products and services that will completely satisfy your ideal customers.
 Create and sell things that answer their deepest questions.
 Offer things that solve their biggest problem.
 Answer their prayers.

 Do it your unique way.
 With your crazy cool spin.

 But whatever you do, don’t do it for the money.